rlleshi/phar/README.md

 The dataset is also slightly imbalanced, which actually makes the rgb models slightly biased towards the positions (actions) that have more data.

-If you'd like to help with doubling the current size of the dataset, please do contact me.
+If you'd like to help with doubling the current size of the dataset, please do open an issue.

 ### RGB